KILTprotocol/docs/docs/sdk/1-workshop/03-attester/01-account.md

 </CodeBlock>

 The code contains two methods.
-`generateAccount` create and returns a new account while `getAccount` loads an existing secret and creates an account from it.
+`generateAccount` creates and returns a new account while `getAccount` loads an existing secret and creates an account from it.
 We will use `getAccount` later to load the account that we will create and store in the next step.

 ## Execute